MobilizeNet/WebFormsMigrationDemo/README.md

 ## [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)

 Working with Containers is everyday more common.
 VS Code provides amazing support for working with containers.
 In this repository we provide a `.devcontainer` folder with a `docker-compose.yml` setup to run this app.
+Remember to install Docker first and start the Docker desktop app.

 The compose will start:
 * a container for working with your backend code.